 - The filter is likely to collapse to the spout especially when brewing large amounts of coffee (more than half a liter)

-How To Get The Best Out Of A Reusable Metallic Filter For Chemex
+Key Tips When Using A Reusable Metallic Filter For Chemex

 When using a stainless steel filter in the Chemex